The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Just a quick note to say how impressed I was with your book.
 I enjoyed it and it kept my interest to the very end, which is more than I can say for some much more established authors I've read recently.
 It read like a proper 'professional' novel.
 Well done!
 I've lent it to my squash partner.
 Male reader, aged 45

-Once I opened Anne Wilson's Here Be Dragons, I found myself enchanted by the dreamy, otherworldly environment of Mallorca in the summer.
+Once I opened Anne Wilson's Sleeping With The Dragon, I found myself enchanted by the dreamy, otherworldly environment of Mallorca in the summer.
 Anna and her fellow ex-pats live on a fairy-tale island, albeit a hot and humid one, surrounded by water and the exotic.
 Nils is courtly, virile, and absolutely terrifying, and Anna, while attracted to him, unconsciously casts him as the cave-living dragon in her story -- not the handsome prince as Nils suggests.
 Wilson's familiarity with Mallorca and its residents makes the island come alive in the reader's imagination and there are moments, like the Baha'i meeting, that really resonate.
-Best of all, interspersed throughout Here Be Dragons is some of the most lovely and lyrical nature writing I've encountered in some time.
-Anne Wilson's Here Be Dragons is complex but never complicated.
-There's a satisfying mystery to solve, an engaging heroine to follow and marvelous, lyrical prose in which to indulge.
+Best of all, interspersed throughout Sleeping With The Dragon is some of the most lovely and lyrical nature writing I've encountered in some time.
+Anne Wilson's Sleeping With The Dragon is complex but never complicated.
+There's a satisfying mystery to solve, an engaging heroine to follow and marvellous, lyrical prose in which to indulge.

 This is quite a remarkable book.
 I especially love the dragon's interludes and the nature descriptions.
 You held me spellbound all day yesterday, and I enjoyed every minute of it.